MrrTahoo/Student-Grading-System-C-/README.md

-# Student-Grading-System-C-
+# Student-Grading-System-C++
-Student Result and Grading Management Software
+# Student Result and Grading Management Software
+A comprehensive program built for student result and automatic grading with file handling.